bsnes-emu/bsnes/docs/guides/import.md

 **Note 2:**
-The DSP1B is very similar to the DSP1A, but has some bugs fixed.
+The DSP1B is very similar to the DSP1A, but fixes some bugs.
-Note that icarus' heuristics cannot distinguish between a game that uses DSP1 and one that uses DSP1B, so if it cannot find your game in its manifest database, it will assume it uses DSP1B.
+Note that icarus' heuristics cannot distinguish between a game that uses the DSP1 and one that uses the DSP1B, so if it cannot find your game in its manifest database, it will assume it uses DSP1B.
-Many games work just as well with either DSP1 or DSP1B, but Pilotwings is a notable exception.
+Many games work just as well with either variant, but Pilotwings for the Super Famicom is a notable exception, requiring the DSP1 firmware.

 If you try to import a game
 using the "Import ROM Files ..." option